xames3/smart/docs/source/projects/xsnumpy.rst

 -------------------------------------------------------------------------------

 So with the "whys" being explained, I'll explain the "hows".
-I was ready to build my small version of NumPy, but I didn't know where to start.
-I began scrutinizing and poking at various NumPy functions and methods.
-Soon I realized that most of NumPy APIs rely on one core construct, the :func:`numpy.array` function, which is a cheeky little wrapper for :class:`numpy.ndarray`.
+I was ready to build my scrappy little version of NumPy, but I didn't know where to start.
+So, like any sensible person, I did what we all do when we're lost |dash| I started poking and prodding at various NumPy functions and methods, trying to suss out what made them tick.
+It didn't take long to twig that most of NumPy's APIs lean heavily on one core construct, the :func:`numpy.array` function.
+But here's the kicker, it's just a cheeky little wrapper for the mighty :class:`numpy.ndarray`.
+Aha!
 That's where I decided to start, implementing my primary ``xsnumpy.ndarray`` data structure.

-To be honest, it seemed simple and fairly straightforward in my head |dash| a collection of numbers arranged in rows and columns.
-I mean, what else could be there in an array?
-Wrong!
-The more I dove deep into the implementation, more things started poking their heads up.
-I had to think about `memory allocation and management`_, calculations for `shape`_ (size), `strides`_, and how to store the data more efficiently.

-A few weeks in, I somehow got around implementing a barebones version of :class:`numpy.ndarray` using :py:mod:`ctypes`.
+Now, I'll be straight with you, it all seemed dead simple in my head at first.
+I mean, what's an array, really?
+A bunch of numbers neatly arranged in some orientations like rows and columns, right?

+Wrong.

+The deeper I dug, the more worms came wriggling out. `Memory allocation`_, `shape`_ (size) calculations, `strides`_, and optimising how the data's stored, it was like opening Pandora's box.
+Turns out, building even a barebones version of :class:`numpy.ndarray` is a bit of a faff.
+Still, after a few weeks of head-scratching, I managed to cobble together a working, albeit minimal, version using :py:mod:`ctypes`.

 .. code-block:: python
     :linenos: